galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Help tag
 --------

 The help tag should be started and finished by a CDATA tag.
-Toggle line numbers

 .. code:: xml